Gilles Verniers ‘forced to leave’ Ashoka University’s Trivedi Centre for Political Data, says board

 The databases of the centre are frequently used by scholars and journalists, the board pointed out, adding that they have a substantial impact on the research and coverage of elections in India.

-The board said that the influence of the databases is not limited to just data and research projects
+The board said that the influence of the databases is not limited to just data and research projects.

 “It has also played an important role for students from Ashoka and beyond,” it added.
 “In seven years, TCPD researchers have mentored 125 interns, mostly from Ashoka.
 Its summer program has trained large numbers of students and data journalists.
 Eight of its collaborators, all Ashoka graduates, have been admitted to prestigious PhD programs.”